saradandrew/MechaCar_Statistical_Analysis/README.md

 The slope of the linear model is not considered to be zero because there are several variables, and the residual standard of error is ~8.8 on 44 degrees of freedom.

-The linear model predicts the mpg MechaCar prototypes effectively because it gives insight to how significant vehicle length and ground clearance is to mpg.
+The linear model predicts the mpg of MechaCar prototypes effectively because it gives insight to how significant vehicle length and ground clearance is to mpg.

 <img width="594" alt="Screen Shot 2022-09-16 at 12 11 00 PM" src="https://user-images.githubusercontent.com/107032720/190693853-1f714309-88c0-49e2-92bb-500b1398af89.png">